vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Pārvamimāṁsā, pp. 5n., 71., 13, Punarbhū, seven kinds of, p.
 275; 299, 044; Apastamba's relation to,

-three kinds of, according to Nārada, pp. 63–64; and Visvarūpa, pp. p.
+three kinds of, according to Nārada, pp. 63–64; and Viśvarūpa, pp. p.
 473.

 535-57; commentators of, p.
 593. Pundarika (or Paundarika), a tirtha, Puṣkara, opponent of Nala, p.
 245.